wp-plugins/nextgen-facebook/readme.txt

 `
 <div class="postid-123 post type-post status-publish format-standard
 	hentry category-test category-wordpress tag-css tag-html">
-		The Post Content Text...
+		The post content text...
 </div>
 `

 You could use any of these class names to hide one or more NGFB social buttons enabled on the settings page.
-For example, the following stylesheet hides the social buttons on Post <em>123</em>, any page in category <em>test</em>, and posts using the Aside and Status formats:
+For example, the following stylesheet hides the social buttons on Post <em>123</em>, any page in category <em>Test</em>, and posts using the Aside and Status formats:

 `
 .post-123 .ngfb-buttons,